httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 | SameSite            | Token               |
 {:id="cookie-params" title="Set-Cookie Parameter Types"}

-Expires is mapped to an Integer representation of parsed-cookie-date (see {{Section 5.1.1 of COOKIES}}) expressed as a number of seconds delta from the Unix Epoch (00:00:00 UTC on 1 January 1970, excluding leap seconds).
+The Expires attribute is mapped to an Integer representation of parsed-cookie-date (see {{Section 5.1.1 of COOKIES}}) expressed as a number of seconds delta from the Unix Epoch (00:00:00 UTC on 1 January 1970, excluding leap seconds).

 For example, these unstructured fields: